Kyslik/FEIStyle/README.md

 $ latexmk -pdf -bibtex -quiet file
 ```

-Read more on how to be even more efficient with [latexmk && make](https://drewsilcock.co.uk/using-make-and-latexmk).
+Read more on how to be even more efficient with [latexmk && make](https://drewsilcock.co.uk/using-make-and-latexmk) or use added Makefile.

 ## Hints and trics